 What should have happened was, the loan should have been assigned into the REMIC within 3 years…what actually happened was, it was only assigned into the REMIC AFTER the borrower went into default.
 By this time, New Century Mortgage has already gone out of business.

 “In seeking a finding that an assignment agreement was void, therefore, a plaintiff in Yvanova‘s position is not asserting the interests of parties to the assignment; she is asserting her own interest in limiting foreclosure on her property to those with legal authority to order a foreclosure sale.
 This, then, is not a situation in which standing to sue is lacking because its ―sole object . . . is to settle rights of third persons who are not parties.
 (Golden Gate Bridge etc. Dist. v.
 Felt (1931) 214 Cal.
 308, 316.)”

 This has been our position and argument all along in our Foreclosure Defense Program.

 The Supreme Court further went on eloquently to say:

 “Nor is it correct that the borrower has no cognizable interest in the identity of the party enforcing his or her debt.
 Though the borrower is not entitled to object to an assignment of the promissory note, he or she is obligated to pay the debt, or suffer loss of the security, only to a person or entity that has actually been assigned the debt.
 (See Cockerell v.
 Title Ins. & Trust Co., supra, 42 Cal.2d at p.
-292 [party claiming under an assignment must prove fact of assignment].)
+292 [party claiming all components listed under an assignment must prove fact of assignment].)
 The borrower owes money not to the world at large but to a particular person or institution, and only the person or institution entitled to payment may enforce the debt by foreclosing on the security.”

 This is a HUGE DEAL for homeowners across the country.
 This is something that you can now start using to defend your home against foreclosure.